Fujian tulou: Zhencheng Lou

 Zhenchenglou (振成樓), nicknamed "the prince of tulou", belongs to Hongkeng Tulou cluster.
-It is located in Hongkeng village, Hukeng township of Yongding County.
-Inscribed as UNESCO World Heritage 1113-002 It was built in 1912 by the descendants of a rich tobacco merchant.
-Zhenchenglou is a double ring tulou, its outer ring is four stories high, total 184 rooms, the inner ring is two stories with 32 rooms.
-The outer ring was partitioned into four segments according to Bagua concept of Chinese Fengshui.
+It is located in Hongkeng village, Hukeng township of Yongding County and was inscribed as UNESCO World Heritage 1113-002.
+It was built in 1912 by the descendants of a rich tobacco merchant.
+Zhenchenglou is a double ring tulou, its outer ring being four stories high with a total of 184 rooms, the inner ring having two stories with 32 rooms.
+The outer ring was partitioned into four segments according to the Bagua concept of Chinese Fengshui.

 Western influence is evident in the Greek style columns of the ancestral hall, and in the wrought iron railing of the second level corridor.